jdittrich/userNeedResearchBook/text/dataGathering.md

 But it usually leads to disastrous results.
 Even for experienced designers it may be hard to come up with a good interface which is easy to learn and efficient to use.
 And even experienced designers take time, often creating multiple versions which are then tested.
-How should somebody inexperienced in that task come up with a great interface spontaneously?
+How should somebody inexperienced in designing products come up with a great interface spontaneously?

 Another (highly tempting) way of »making the participant the designer« is to ask for the usefulness of hypothetical functions that you fancy yourself: